Nitrux/luv-icon-theme/README.md

 Notes
 -------------

-Before submitting icons, make sure to read the guidelines in the folder *flattr-guidelines* and use the proper template for the icon you wish to do using the files in the folder **flattr-templates**.
+Before submitting icons, make sure to use the proper template for the icon you wish to do using the files in the folder **flattr-templates**.

 You will need Inkscape to modify the SVG files, we recommend you to use the latest version possible as the stable one might add unnecessary data to the files.